Three Test Prep Strategies You Should Try Now

 Digital Daily ELA Skills

-One routine that remains constant is daily ELA skills work which provides my students practice in short, manageable pieces.
-This can be assigned as morning work or bell ringers, and at the end of the week, they have completed targeted, self-grading assignments in reading, writing, vocabulary, and grammar.
+One routine that remains constant for me is daily ELA skills work which provides my students practice in short, manageable pieces.
+I found I wasn't able to fit in practice for all the skills my students needed to work on, so giving them a small daily dose worked perfectly.
+I created digital daily skills practice I can assign as morning work or bell ringers.
+At the end of the week, my students have completed targeted, self-grading assignments in reading, writing, vocabulary, and grammar.
 Try out a week of Digital Daily ELA Skills practice activities in your classroom.

-What test-prep strategies do you find most effective with students?
+What test-prep strategies do you find most effective with your students?